How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 • storm drains (gutters and storm water inlets);

-• sand traps - special mechanical filters at the inlet to the system collector;
+• sand traps - special mechanical filters at the entrance to the system manifold;

 • common drainage wells;